xsyann/ocr/README.md

     python -m generator.creator [-h] [-p PREFIX] [--dry-run]

 **arguments:**

     -h, --help      Show help message and exit
     -p PREFIX, --prefix PREFIX
                     Add a prefix to the filename
     --dry-run       Run without writing files

 This command open a blank image in which you can draw your letter / symbol / digit.
 When you have drawn your letter, press the corresponding key (`Shift` + `letter` works for majuscules) to write the file `dataset/key/prefix-key.i.bmp`

 * `Any Key` to write the file
 * `DEL` to remove the last written file
-* `SPACE` for reset
+* `RET` for reset
 * `UP` to increase brush size
 * `DOWN` to decrease brush size
 * `ESC` to quit